macrat/ayd-docker/README.md

 There is 3 variants of the base images.

 - `latest`, `alpine`: Balanced variant.
 This is tiny but you can use shell.
-- `busybox`: Minimal variant.
+- `scratch`: Minimal variant.
 You can use this if you won't use shell.
 - `ubuntu`: Large variant.
 You can use `apt` command for adding command that you want.